ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 When phone books were still widely used, one found a person's phone number by searching for their name and corresponding phone number in the book.
 Requesting a domain from the DNS behaves similarly.
 If the computer doesn't already have the IP address saved (or "cached"), the computer sends a request to the DNS with the domain being  searching for.
 The DNS then returns the corresponding IP address, and one connects to the website.

-In this lesson we'll learn how to buy a domain and route it to a CodeCapsules hosted web-application.
+In this lesson we'll learn how to buy a domain and route it to a Code Capsules hosted web-application.
 Along the way we'll learn more about the DNS and related topics.

 ## Prerequisites

 To complete this tutorial, we'll need:

-- A web-application hosted on [CodeCapsules](www.codecapsules.io).
+- A web-application hosted on [Code Capsules](www.codecapsules.io).
 - A valid payment method (credit card, PayPal, cryptocurrency, bank transfer) to purchase a custom domain.

 ## Where to buy domain